feldroop/feldroop/README.md

 ### About me

 I recently obtained my master's degree in bioinformatics from Freie Universität Berlin and am now looking for a position as a software engineer.
 My academic studies primarily focused on algorithms and data structures.
 During my master's program, I also developed a passion for software engineering.
-You can reach out to me via [LinkedIn](https://www.linkedin.com/in/felix-droop/) or [email](mailto:info@felix-droop.de).
-You can find my CV [here](https://raw.githubusercontent.com/feldroop/feldroop/main/CV.pdf).
+You can reach out to me via [LinkedIn](https://www.linkedin.com/in/felix-droop/) or [email](mailto:info@felix-droop.de), and find my CV [here](https://raw.githubusercontent.com/feldroop/feldroop/main/CV.pdf).

 ### Skills